paft-rs/paft/paft/docs/README.md

 ### [EXTENSIBLE_ENUMS.md](EXTENSIBLE_ENUMS.md)
 **The Extensible Enum Pattern in paft**

-Comprehensive guide to understanding and using paft's "Other(String)" extensible enum pattern.
+Comprehensive guide to understanding and using paft's `Other(Canonical)` extensible enum pattern.
 Covers:

 - Philosophy and rationale behind the pattern
 - Implementation details and trade-offs